kirsho/BMGF_M1TX/README.md

+# Master BMC UE BI Transcriptomique TP1 et 2, FASTQ to Count tables

-# Template materials in Bash
+# From Template materials in Bash

 Example repository to create an environment with course materials in Bash.